chrischia06/chrischia06.github.io/_posts/IntroductionToGitAndWebPages.md

 # Intro to static pages

 Instead of creating a webpage from scratch, we can reuse the brilliant work that others have done, and build a website using a static site generator.
-These make use of Markdown, a markup language similar to HTMl which is also used in Jupyter notebooks
+These make use of Markdown, a markup language similar to HTML which is also used in Jupyter notebooks